sandialabs/samlab/docs/overview.rst

 :func:`samlab.static.load` to load observations from the database and :func:`samlab.static.map` to extract outputs for each observation.
-Keep in mind that outputs can be arbitrary-length vectors - they might be single values for a regression problem, or they could be multiple "one-hot" values for a categorical problem, etc.
+Keep in mind that outputs can be arbitrary-length vectors - they might be single values for a regression problem, they could be multiple "one-hot" values for a categorical problem, etc.